-Interlock is a knitted fabric that provides your garments with a lot of stretch, making it a great material for dressmakers and tailors.
-As they make the most comfortable clothing, Spotlight’s range of interlock fabrics proves incredibly popular.
-Check out the range today and uncover your perfect fabric fit for garments!
+Interlock is a knitted fabric that provides your garments with a lot of stretch, making it a great material for dressmakers.
+Shop online or in-store.

 Everything Dressmakers Should Know About Interlock Fabric